Hang gliding 1975 part 2

 While most hang glider pilots flew standard Rogallos in 1975, in the USA several people attempted to improve on the basic idea.
 One was the Wills Wing Swallowtail with its reduced billow, cut-out trailing edge, and (in later versions) tip roach supported by radial battens.
 Other engineers tried different approaches to achieving improved performance.

-See also my threads page Sport Kites/Wills Wing of California.
+See also the related topics menu Sport Kites/Wills Wing of California.

 Chord-wise battens took extra time to rig and de-rig, but they reduced aerodynamic drag caused by sail flutter.
 This is the production Electra Flyer Cirrus.

-For more about the Cirrus series, see my threads page Electra Flyer of Albuquerque, New Mexico.
+For more about the Cirrus series, see the related topics menu Electra Flyer of Albuquerque, New Mexico.

 See my page Flying squad for a short history of the east coast U.S. hang glider manufacturer Sky Sports.